naszam/ants-review/README.md

 - Quadratic Funding Gitcoin-like for AntsReview.
 - ERC20 token, name Ant, symbol ANT.
 - zkANT, allowing private ANT transactions on Ethereum using ZK-SNARKs.
-- Storing on IPFS via PoE (Proof of Existence).
+- Timestamped into Ethereum via PoE (Proof of Existence).
+- Storing on IPFS.
 - ENS, allowing human-readable Ethereum addresses
 - Upgradability, to allow the logic to be extended and improved.
 - ...